 How much does issuing a certified cheque cost in Canada?

 Issuing a certified cheque has a fee in Canada.
 Most banks are quite similar in their costs.
-The best case scenario is if both the recipient and the person writing the cheque both bank at the same place.
+The best case scenario is if both the recipient and the person writing the cheque bank at the same place.
 Some of the Canadian banks have stopped issuing certified cheques in lieu of more modern tools like bank drafts.

 Bank of Montreal (BMO)